inglombardi/bluethoot_pipe_realtime_system/README.md

 Syntax to install pandas:
 $ sudo apt install python3-pandas

+Syntax to check the pandas version: python3 -c "import pandas; print(pandas.__version__)"

+Syntax to verify process running: ps aux | grep aoa_to_1d ps aux | grep python3

+You can see the list of all active processes in your machine using ps-el

 Syntax to run python script on bash (shell):
 $ python3 pipeline.py